coolaj86/mediabox/README.md

     ./checksum-and-move.sh

-The log files must be parsed into JSON
+    # /Users/coolaj86/Music/iTunes/ArtistX/AlbumY/TitleZ.m4a -> ./db/c4a/c4afce916bdf562b29247619d2ce8031.m4a

+Cuts the datestamp and sorts log files

     ./update-dbs-from-txt.sh

-Extract the tags from each file
+Extract the tags from each file and creates a `.json` in the same dir

     node extract-tags.js

+Puts all of the `.json` into a single file

+This is a post-step since the `.json` step may be interrupted or whatever

     node export-all-tags.js